Fiserv/exchange/docs/getting-started/getting-started-instfunding-split.md

 ### Auto-Funding Split by Transaction

-Splits on a transaction level can also be done through Auto-funding, where pricing would be added to split a percentage or amount to a third party on the system.
+Splits on a transaction level can also be done through Auto-Funding, where pricing would be added to split a percentage or amount to a third party on the system.

 ## Split on Auth

-Split on auth allows users through commercehub to submit instructions to split money on authorized amounts.
+Split on auth allows users through Commerce Hub to submit instructions to split money on authorized amounts.
 These are then settled to their respective parties through Exchange.
-For split on auth info through CommerceHub, please see documentation [here](?path=docs/Resources/Guides/Partners/PFAC/Split-Settlement.md&branch=preview#account-type)
+For split on auth info through Commerce Hub, please see documentation [here](https://developer.fiserv.com/product/CommerceHub/docs/?path=docs/Resources/Guides/Partners/PFAC/Split-Settlement.md&branch=main)